geetHup9n0L/CTF-Writeups/TexSawCTF/whats_the_time/solution.md

   ```c
   chunk = malloc(160);
   ```
-* On the next snippet, the data inside the chunk is getting encrypted by the program
+* On the next snippet, the data inside the chunk is getting XOR-encoded by the program
   ```c
   for (i = 0; i < (int)len; i = i + 4) {
     for (j = 0; j < 4; j = j + 1) {